Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 4. Global Volatility.

-Domestic factors are naturally impacted by major downturns, conflicts or catastrophes globally that impact our terms of trade and the cost of imported goods.
+Domestic factors are naturally impacted by major downturns, conflicts or catastrophes globally.

 A number of economic experts think Donald Trump’s return to the White House will be bad for Australia’s economy.

-“Trump's policy platform and likely leadership style will likely add further volatility to financial markets and global geopolitical tensions, but the impact on Australia may be more-so via our largest trading partners than directly," according to Bendigo Bank’s David Robertson.
+“Trump's policy platform and likely leadership style will likely add further volatility to financial markets and global geopolitical tensions, but the impact on Australia may be more so via our largest trading partners than directly," according to Bendigo Bank’s David Robertson.

-(A modest 4.6% growth in economic activity is expected in 2025.)
+(A modest 4.0% growth in economic activity is expected in 2025, according to IMF’s latest forecast.)

 Supply-side, the price of fuel, food and other goods locally could rise further depending on conflicts in Ukraine and the Middle East.